gVallverdu/myScripts/VASP/README.rst

     Bash script to compute gamma point energie as a function of the plane waves cutoff.

 chgsum.f90
-    Fortran program in order to sum up to CHGCAR files.
-This fortran program is two times faster than a python script.
+    Fortran program in order to sum up two CHGCAR files.
+This fortran program is at least two times faster than a python script.